shuftipro/RESTful-API-v1.3/on-site_with_ocr/on-site_with_ocr.md

 	Type: **string**
 	Format: **yyyy-mm-dd**

+	Leave empty to perform data extraction from the proofs.
 Provide a valid date.
 Please note that the date should be after today.
 	Example 2025-12-31

 <!-- -------------------------------------------------------------------------------- -->
 * ## address

 	Address of an individual can be verified from the document but they have to enter it before it can be verified from an applicable document image.
-Supported document formats include: ID cards, passports, driving licenses and utility bills.
-You can opt more than 1 document format to perform address verification.

 	* <h3>proof</h3>

-	Required: **Yes**
+	Required: **No**
 	Type: **string**
 	Image Format: **JPG/PNG** Maximum: **16MB**
 	Video Format: **MP4/MOV** Maximum: **20MB**